Your checker color

 This feature is designed exclusively for educational and post-game use.
 The goal is to help you improve, not to assist an ongoing game.
 MBT does not offer any automation for real-time online play and cannot be held responsible for how you use it.

-Minimalist Backgammon Trainer (MBT) is a simulator designed to isolate the essentials: the movement of your checkers.
-Its goal is to improve your ability to choose the perfect move in realistic game situations.
-No stakes, no stress, just you facing the best possible move.
+Minimalist Backgammon Trainer (MBT) is a simulator designed to isolate the essentials: the movement of your checkers and cube strategy.
+Its goal is to improve your ability to choose the perfect move or make the best decision in realistic game situations.
+No stakes, no stress, just you facing the best possible decision.

 Why MBT

 MBT was born from the observation that online training tools are often limited to quizzes or selected positions.
 Nothing offers training covering all phases of a game in a modern and responsive interface.
-MBT was designed to fill this gap and refocus training on the essentials: improving the accuracy of your moves.
+MBT was designed to fill this gap and refocus training on the essentials: improving your accuracy and your decisions.

 How to play